dbsus4/wsd/README.md

 wsd
 ===

-rasppi python for the wsd project, a urban portable led display
+Rasppi python for the wsd_project, a urban portable led display

+pratipo.org with iDensitat for park(ing) day @Paris + @Barcelona, September 2013